 For more information, research Time Based One Time Passwords, HMAC Based One Time Passwords or RFC6238!

-If you wish to proceed, this KB article will assist with enabling & configure Two-Step verification.
+If you wish to proceed, this KB article will assist you to enable & configure Two-Step verification.